 The allegation of permitted chronic truancy would apply after the inability of the school to engage the parent/caretaker in efforts to improve the child's attendance.
 N.C.G.S. §115C-378 describes a school principal's responsibilities in relation to children who are repeatedly absent and sets out circumstances in which a principal must notify DSS regarding unlawful absences.
 After 10 accumulated unexcused absences in a school year, the principal, or the principal's designee, is required to confer with the student and the parent, guardian, or custodian to determine if a good faith effort has been made to comply with the compulsory school attendance law.
 If there is a determination that a good faith effort has not been made, the principal is required to notify the district attorney and DSS in the county where the child resides.
-Upon receiving notification from the principal or the principal's designee, DSS must determine whether to Intake Policy, Protocol, and Guidance (March 2025)
+Upon receiving notification by the principal or the principal's designee, DSS must determine whether to undertake an investigation under N.C.G.S. §7B-302.
+Intervention by DSS must occur only after the school's efforts have proven to be unable to ensure the child's attendance.
+However, the reporting of educational neglect by schools may also result in the reporting of other forms of abuse or neglect.
+School truancy, whether excessive, unexcused or not, may be an indicator of other forms of underlying abuse or neglect in the home.
+The allegation of permitted chronic truancy does not pertain to children who willfully refuse to attend school.